Hizb ut-Tahrir: The West

 Western capitalistic states, led by the United States, are the "most vicious enemies" of Islam according to HT.
 Hizb ut-Tahrir sees Western influence as the cause of stagnation in the Muslim world, the reason for its failure to re-establish the caliphate thus far, and something in need of being attacked and uprooted.
 The Australian HT Media Pack describes Western governments as "the major obstacle to positive change in the Muslim World".
 Founder Nabhani has been described (by David Commins) as preaching that "British plots in particular and western imperialist conspiracies in general pervade the modern history of the Muslim world and ultimately explain its main lines of political evolution."
-In his book, The System of Islam, which is studied by all Hizb ut-Tahrir members, Nabhani states:
+In his book,The System of Islam, which is studied by all Hizb ut-Tahrir members, Nabhani states:

-If not for the influence of the deceptive Western culture and the oppression of its agents that will soon vanish, then the return to the domain of Islam in its ideology and system would be quicker than the blink of an eye.

-According to the same book, the Muslim world fell behind the West, (or other non-Muslim societies) not because it has failed to borrow some political, cultural or social concepts these civilizations had to offer, but because it did:
+According to the same book, the Muslim world fell behind the West (or other non-Muslim societies) not because it failed to borrow some political, cultural, or social concepts these civilizations had to offer, but because it did: